nivertech/atsd-use-cases/UKAviation/README.md

 The data is presented for scheduled and chartered flights for passengers from within the UK, Europe, North America, and the Rest of the World.
 Again, quantities of travelers and growth percentages are presented comparing Q4 of 2008 to 2007, and the entire "rolling" years of Q1 through Q4 of 2007 and 2008, respectively.
 To summarize the graph, the following sentence is used: "Passenger numbers to all destination groups fell in quarter 4 2008, by around 8%, except for passengers numbers to the Rest of the World destination group, which fell by considerably less."

 While the aviation trend PDF files can be helpful, they seem to have a very limited scope.
 Typically, between only 3 and 4 graphs are presented to summarize an entire quarter in one report.
-To gain a meaningful understanding of the data and trends, you would need to open multiple files at a time and compare trends, which can be difficult and time consuming to work though.
+To gain a meaningful understanding of the data and trends over time, you would need to open multiple files at a time and compare trends, which can be difficult and time consuming to work though.

 ### Axibase's Time Series Database (ATSD)
 -----------------------------------------

 The processing of CAA datasets using Axibase's Time Series Database (ATSD) is much less cumbersome.
 Processing the same data with ATSD is less time consuming because the user has the ability to easily toggle between different datasets and years, and filter out for a specific airport location or metric.
 When loading data for a particular dataset the collector uses metadata to understand the meaning of columns and automatically extract dates, times, and categories from the data files.
 Besides, ATSD stores the data in the user's own database so that this public data can be combined with internal data sources as well as mixed and matched across different datasets.
-Once you install ATSD, you don't have to:
+Once you install ATSD, you **don't** have to:

 * Add additional datasets from caa.co.uk
 * Manipulate and design table schema